 At the end of the first year, students can apply to become a CDC second-year coach, and receive training in career counseling in order to assist junior students.
 This would provide them with leadership opportunities in preparation for a future career in management.
 Darden provides special focus on career development for international students.

 Darden graduates have been hired by reputed companies in various sectors.
 Some of them are, according to sectors: Consulting – AT Kearney, Bain, BCG, Deloitte; Consumer products – ABi, Johnson & Johnson; Financial services – Nomura, Samsung Fire & Marine Insurance; Investment banking – Citi, Deutsche Bank; Manufacturing – 3M, DuPont, GMC; Non-profit/Education – Rockefeller Foundation; and Technology – eBay, Google, MasterCard, Microsoft.

-Ninety-three percent of the Class of 2016 received job offers within three months after graduation.
-By job function, 39 percent students took up consulting, 30 percent finance, and 20 percent general management.
-By industry, 38 percent went into consulting, 27 percent into financial services, and 17 percent into technology.
+Ninety-four percent of the Class of 2019 received job offers within three months after graduation.
+By job function, majority go into consulting and finance, followed by general management.
+By industry, majority head to consulting firms, followed by financial services, and the rest into technology.

 The Darden alumni network consists of more than 15,000 professionals working in 90 countries.
 It has alumni chapters in nearly a dozen countries, including India.
 Darden hosts the Global Leadership Forum outside the US annually, which provides networking and business opportunities.
 Among the various funds established by Darden alumni is the India Fund that supports students pursuing international studies.